schneider7/GitHooks/README.md

 ## Storing the Token: .yml

   <details>
-  <summary> If you're planning on using ENV variables (the better option), skip this section. </summary>
+  <summary> If you're planning on using ENV variables (the better option), skip this section.
+If you want to read more, click here. </summary>

   Under `/config`, create a file named `env.yml` and populate it with info specific to your repo: